MicrosoftDocs/well-architected/well-architected/operational-excellence/safe-deployments.md

 Safe deployment practices follow four themes:

 - All changes to the production workload are inherently risky and therefore must be done with a focus on safety and consistency.

 - Minimize the potential blast radius of deployment-caused issues by adopting progressive exposure deployments.

 - Deployments must pass health checks before each phase of progressive exposure can begin

 - When issues are detected, the deployment is halted and recovery initiates immediately.

 The following sections provide detailed recommendations about each of the themes.

 **All changes to the production workload are inherently risky and therefore must be done with a focus on safety and consistency.**

-Whether you are deploying an update to your application code, infrastructure as code, feature flags, or a configuration update, you are introducing risk to the workload; there are no “low-risk” deployments to production.
+Whether you are deploying an update to your application code, infrastructure as code, feature flags, or a configuration update, you are introducing risk to the workload; there are no "low-risk" deployments to production.
 As such, every deployment must follow a consistent standard pattern and should be automated to the extent possible to enforce consistency and minimize risks of human error.
 Your workload team and the organization at large should adopt a philosophy of treating every deployment as an introduction of risk and every deployment is subject to the same level of risk management.
 For this reason, it is critical that your workload supply chain and deployment pipelines are reliable and secure (link to OpEx supply chain guide) and you have clearly defined deployment standards.
 Be aware that this philosophy should not discourage or scare you away from deploying (and deploying frequently in fact) changes to your workload.
 To the contrary, failing to deploy regularly introduces risks like security vulnerabilities that must be addressed through deployments.
 This philosophy is a mindset of approaching deployments with a consistent, clearly defined set of standards.

 Although it may seem counterintuitive at first, a standard of frequent small deployments is preferable to infrequent large deployments.
 Small changes are easier to recover from when issues arise and frequent deployments help your team build confidence in the deployment processes.